mhsuab/ctf/pico/reverse/fresh_java/readme.md

 ## Description
 > Can you get the flag?

+## What It Does
+Ask for key and check the user input to print "Invalid key" or "Valid Key".

 ## Solution
 1. Inspect the java code
     - Compare each characters with hard coded character one by one